 - What meaning do they attach to each brand in the Matchtech Group family?

-- How strong an attachment do they have with each brand?
+- How strong an attachment do they have to each brand?

 - What relationship, if any, can they see between the brands?